 Entrepreneurs: Tommy Prestella

 The Pick-up Pool is the ultimate truck-bed swimming pool.
 Say goodbye to messy rain tarps and bungee cords.
-The Pick-up Pool is designed to fit your truck and hold itself in place.
-Perfect for tailgate parties, camping, or your driveway.
-This pool goes where you go…just add water.
+The Pick-up Pool is designed to hold itself in place and to fit your entire truck.
+This product is perfect for camping, tailgate parties, or your driveway.
+The only thing you need to add to this pool is water.

 The product simply slides over the bed of your pickup truck where it can be filled with water.